interpersonal

 It doesn’t matter how effective a marketing tactic can theoretically be—if it’s not a good fit for you, you won’t do it.
 Fortunately, there are no marketing activities you HAVE to do (I’ll make a vehement case for a website, but even that is negotiable).
 You need a personalized marketing strategy that is as unique as you are.

-Because Interpersonal Branding is a dynamic and iterative framework designed to constantly incorporate feedback, evaluating audience response to your marketing activities is critical.
+Because Interpersonal Branding is designed to constantly incorporate feedback, evaluating audience response to your marketing activities is critical.
 Without this responsiveness, you’re just putting out content that pleases you, regardless of how useful it is for your audiences—and that’s not good service.

-If you feel icky doing this work, something has gone terribly wrong—and it’s not always your mindset!
+If you feel icky doing this work, something has gone terribly wrong.
+Some people will say you just need to “fix your mindset,” but I don’t think that’s always the case.
 A critical signal to listen for is your own reaction to your Interpersonal Branding.
 Sometimes responses like procrastination and avoidance steer us away from something that isn’t authentic or resonant—this is more feedback that needs to be incorporated into the Interpersonal Branding system.

 We are all constantly working on the project of the Self, a lifelong journey of identity-crafting.
 A fundamental component of your Self is your professional identity.
 It is a part of how you understand you, and how others understand you.
 Marketing activities are symbolic contributions to this project—it’s so much more than just a blog post or a website or a tagline!
 Interpersonal Branding gives you the chance to forge a professional identity that is meaningful and authentic to you AND useful to your clients, so your business success and personal sense of fulfillment are aligned.